brenkumi/kumihockey/content/project-talk/ucsas_ptv2.md

 ---
 title: "UCSAS: Point Trend Values II"
 summary: "My poster presenting my updated work on Point Trend Values at the U-Conn Sports Analytics Symposium poster competition.
-This content is very similar to my presentation at ISOLHAC but with sounder methodology in the calculation of the metric and shared code and data."
+This content is very similar to my presentation at ISOLHAC but with sounder methodology in the calculation of the metric and shared code and data.
+I finished the competition in a tie for 1st place with Nate Rowan."
 diagram: yes
-date: '2020-10-06'
+date: '2020-10-10'
 markup: mmark
 math: yes
 image: